 We delivered summer trips, the funding allowed us to take our members away for 6 day trips throughout the summer holidays.

 This is a difficult time for parents and families who are isolated and living in poverty and looking after a child with additional support needs.

 We provided an all-inclusive annual multi-sport, pan disability residential sports camp held at Badaguish Activity Centre.

 The camp was very positive and intensive for participants and a great chance for carer respite sustained directly through time away at camp

-We provided a 2 week Summer Club, including transport and intensive staffing, for 14 children with complex support needs.
-One tailored week for older and one for younger pupils.
+We provided a 2 week Summer Club, including transport and intensive staffing, for children with complex support needs.

+There was one tailored week for older and one for younger pupils.
 An activity and play based club for children unable to access community run schemes due to their high level care needs.

 Indepen-dance received funding to support 5 x 1 hour weekly creative movement classes for children and young people with a learning disability over a period of 40 weeks and one 5 day creative dance residency for young people with a learning disability, providing a break for the parents and carers.